linkml/linkml/docs/faq/modeling.md

     uri: xsd:string
     base: str
     pattern: "^\\w+$"
-    description: A symbol is a string used as a shorthand identifier that is restriced to a subset of characters
+    description: A symbol is a string used as a shorthand identifier that is restricted to a subset of characters
 ```

 Some applications may choose to interpret this in particular ways.
 E.g. you may want to define all narrative text fields as being amenable to spellchecking, or machine learning natual language processing, or special kinds of indexing in ElasticSearch/Solr